Does Drinking Alcohol Make My Teeth Grinding Habit Worse?

 Recent research points to YES.

 The findings were published in The Journal of the American Dental Association (JADA).
-Results showed that sleep bruxism was associated highly with alcohol and tobacco use.
-Even more than patients who drank 8 or more cups of coffee a day!
-It turns out that as far as nighttime teeth grinding goes, alcohol wreaks even more havoc on your teeth than an entire pot of coffee.
-Eek!
+Results showed that sleep bruxism was highly associated with alcohol and tobacco use – even more than patients who drank 8 or more cups of coffee a day!

 Your Teeth Grinding Habit is Generally Linked to Stress.